cmc333333/vanity/content/data/courses/edx-popx11.md

 - The Bronze Age to Today
   - How has globalization and the information age influenced a new generation of art and artists?
   - How has the popularity of superheroes in film and TV changed the nature of comic book fandom?

+Final project: creation and exploration of a superhero and supervillain, [The Adventurer & The Nihilist](https://docs.google.com/presentation/d/13kgFyGudcCJewA9ER7PPYIaCRAfk6jEeEkAU29NT-v8/edit?usp=sharing)